choijangwook/RainMind/pages/guide.md

-#### 🌧 How to use
-▶ Press the Start button to start the sound
-Combine the sounds you want with the slider
+[How to use]  ⑴Press ▶ button. ⑵slider move.
-😴 / 📚 / 🧘 / 😟 button for quick setup
+⑶select 😴 📚 🧘 😟 ⑷save and load it anytime.
-save the state you want, you can load it anytime timer, it will automatically shut down
+⑸automatically shut down timer.